a-gram/audioneex/README.md

 However, it should also work with any other fully compliant C++11 compiler.
 The TagLib and FFMpeg can be replaced with something else but you will need to make changes to the code.
-The Tokyo Cabinet data store can also be changed with some other database but that will require writing the drivers for the engine to use it.
+Support for other databases other than the default ones (Tokyo Cabinet/Couchbase) can be added by implementing the exposed interfaces and following the specifications.

 ## How to build on Linux and Windows